 The exact cause of pathological myopia isn’t really known.
 What optometrists do know is that pathological myopia causes the eyeball to be longer than normal, which makes the retina thin out.
 It’s an extreme form of myopia and can’t be corrected with glasses or contact lenses.

 Family history and sex may play a role, too.
 If a parent has pathological myopia, it’s likely that their child can develop it.
 Studies show that female patients seem to be at a higher risk than males of developing pathological myopia.

 A loss of visual acuity means that you or your child’s vision will worsen over time, affecting your daily life.
 Coping with pathological myopia means getting the right help now.
 Dr. Cursaro can recommend a number of low vision glasses and devices to optimize your or your child’s remaining vision.

 Pathological myopia is particularly challenging for children.
 Because the condition is progressive, it makes school-related tasks like reading comprehension, homework, even athletics, a struggle.
 That’s where a low vision eye doctor can help.

-Using a combination of low vision glasses and devices, Dr. Mark Rinkov can help maximize your child’s vision, even if they have pathological myopia.
+Using a combination of low vision glasses and devices, Dr. Cursaro can help maximize your child’s vision, even if they have pathological myopia.
 You can read more about the low vision aids and devices we offer here.